piotrmaslanka/satella/docs/instrumentation/cpu_time.rst

 Satella's cpu_time helps your processes play nice with the overall CPU usage, ie. deferring non-critical tasks to until CPU usage falls lower than the average.

+You can even check how much CPU is your process using.

 cpu_time does this by periodically monitoring CPU's usage and building your usage profile.
 The profile is refreshed each X minutes.

+.. warning:: Note that running the following procedures will launch a background daemonic thread
+    spawning to gather data.
+This thread will run only once, and it will be daemonic, but it will use some of the CPU.
+If you don't call any of these, the thread won't be spawned.

 .. autofunction:: satella.instrumentation.cpu_time.calculate_occupancy_factor